celestiaorg/celestia-node/docs/adr/adr-006-fraud-service.md

    unmarshallers map[ProofType]proofUnmarshaller
 }

-func(s *FraudService) RegisterUnmarshaller(proofType ProofType, f proofUnmarshaller) error{}
+func(s *FraudSub) RegisterUnmarshaller(proofType ProofType, f proofUnmarshaller) error{}
-func(s *FraudService) UnregisterUnmarshaller(proofType ProofType) error{}
+func(s *FraudSub) UnregisterUnmarshaller(proofType ProofType) error{}

-func(s *FraudService) Subscribe(ctx context.Context, proofType ProofType) (Subscription, error){}
+func(s *FraudSub) Subscribe(ctx context.Context, proofType ProofType) (Subscription, error){}
-func(s *FraudService) Broadcast(ctx context.Context, p Proof) error{}
+func(s *FraudSub) Broadcast(ctx context.Context, p Proof) error{}
 ```
 ### BEFP verification
-Once a light node receives a `BadEncoding` fraud proof, it should:
+Once a light node receives a `BadEncodingProof` fraud proof, it should:
 * verify that Merkle proofs correspond to particular shares.
 If the Merkle proof does not correspond to a share, then the BEFP is not valid.
-* using `BadEncoding.Shares`, light node should re-construct full row or column, compute its Merkle root as in [rsmt2d](https://github.com/celestiaorg/rsmt2d/blob/master/extendeddatacrossword.go#L410) and compare it with Merkle root that could be retrieved from the `DataAvailabilityHeader` inside the `ExtendedHeader`.
+* using `BadEncodingProof.Shares`, light node should re-construct full row or column, compute its Merkle root as in [rsmt2d](https://github.com/celestiaorg/rsmt2d/blob/ac0f1e1a51bf7b5420965fb7c35fa32a56e02292/extendeddatacrossword.go#L410) and compare it with Merkle root that could be retrieved from the `DataAvailabilityHeader` inside the `ExtendedHeader`.
 If Merkle roots do not match, then the BEFP is not valid.

 3. All celestia-nodes should stop some dependent services upon receiving a legitimate BEFP:
 Both full and light nodes should stop `DAS`, `Syncer` and `SubmitTx` services.